dkotev/certified-aws-devops-professional/Exam_notes.md

 ## resilient cloud solution
 - read replica cannot be configured in another region
+- in order to use the route 53 ARC with ALB we need to disable the croze-zone replication on it

 ## monitor and logging
 - AWS config can't automatically remediate the accounts rules